Ayfri/Portfolio/src/jsMain/resources/markdown/articles/KoreTimer.md

 routeOverride: /articles/kore-timer/index
 ---

-# Creating a Simple Timer Datapack with Kore

 Welcome to the world of Minecraft datapack creation!
 If you've ever wanted to create your own Minecraft datapack but felt limited by traditional tools, Kore, a Kotlin-based library, is here to make the process easier and more efficient.
 In this article, we'll guide you through creating a simple datapack that displays a message every 20 seconds using the "tick" function.
 We'll show you how to do this using